DurationPart-time 1 year

-This program is designed for both aspiring career development practitioners and those currently practicing who want to develop their skills and obtain professional standing in the career development industry, this flexible online program develops core knowledge and skills in career development practice.
+Designed to meet the needs of both aspiring career development practitioners and those currently practicing wanting to develop their skills and obtain professional standing in the career development industry, this flexible online program develops core knowledge and skills in career development practice.

 What you will gain through this course

 This program focuses on the key competencies determined by the Career Industry Council of Australia (CICA).
 You’ll learn to develop career management strategies, high-level communication and counselling skills and to apply ethical and effective practice in career development.

-Successful completion of this program provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional six months of study full-time.
+Successful completion of this program provides a pathway to completing the Graduate Diploma of Careers Education and Development with an additional 12 months of part-time study.

 This program is delivered online allowing you to meet and study with fellow students, all the while supported by a dedicated course leader who is responsible for guiding you through all aspects of your study.
 Being an online program, you are able to structure your study part time over 12 months to fit with your own career and life commitments.

 Learning and teaching activities focus on the practical application of career development competencies supported by industry placements, work based learning opportunities and a three day workshop in Melbourne.